rbmiao/python-postgres-heroku/README.md

-# Heroku is kinda SaaS provider
+# Heroku is a SaaS provider.

 # Python Feedback App